MichaelCurrin/dev-resources/README.md

 # Code Resources
 > Resources for learning programming languages and dev tools

+## About

-A dev encyclopedia quick reference - including
+A dev encyclopedia quick reference.

-- Definitions
+Including:

+- Definitions and a short explanation of what something is and why/when to use it
 - Links to the homepage, tutorials and docs
 - Links to installation guides (in my gists or other repos).